 Our future plans are financed from income direct from the DfE, related to student numbers and other lump-sum factors.
-Governors will ensure funding is invested appropriately for the next generation of students as they have done in the past for current students.
+Trustees will ensure funding is invested appropriately for the next generation of students as they have done in the past for current students.
+Future budget constraints due to rising energy costs and unfunded staff pay increases may mean capital projects are put on hold.